 Students will spend 120 days on placements at schools or Early Years Centres, during which time their teaching experience will be supported by a tutor and mentor.

-Students on the Primary PGCE programme benefit enormously from the complementary skills and expertise of staff in partnership schools and at the UCL Institute of Education.
+Students on the Primary PGCE programme benefit enormously from the complementary skills and expertise of staff in partnership schools and at UCL.